core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Successful KUDOS Execution Initiated with a Request Message

-The following shows a succesful execution of KUDOS where KUDOS is started by the client sending a divergent KUDOS message as a CoAP request.
+The following shows a successful execution of KUDOS where KUDOS is started by the client sending a divergent KUDOS message as a CoAP request.

 ~~~~~~~~~~~ aasvg
 KUDOS status:                                         KUDOS status: